Departmental Offices, Department of the Treasury.

 (1) Are foreign exchange swaps and/or foreign exchange forwards qualitatively different from other classes of swaps in a way that makes them ill-suited for regulation as “swaps” under the CEA?
-Are there similarities between foreign exchange swaps and/or foreign exchange forwards and other products not defined as swaps under the CEA?
+Are there similarities Start Printed Page 66427between foreign exchange swaps and/or foreign exchange forwards and other products not defined as swaps under the CEA?

 (2) Are there objective differences between swaps and foreign exchange swaps and/or foreign exchange forwards that warrant an exemption for either or both of these instruments?

 (3) Are there objective differences between long-dated and short-dated foreign exchange forwards and swaps such that one class may be less suited to regulation as “swaps” under the CEA than the other?
 Is the same true for dealer to dealer transactions versus transactions where one counterparty is a non-dealer?
 Similarly, does one or more of the above-referenced, five statutory factors support the application of certain requirements set forth in the CEA, but not others (e.g., centralized clearing, but not exchange trading), to foreign exchange swaps and/or foreign exchange forwards?

 (4) What are the primary risks in the foreign exchange swaps and forwards market, how significant are these risks, and how are these risks currently managed by market participants?
 Would centralized clearing and exchange trading address these risks?
 To what extent do current payment-versus-payment settlement arrangements address settlement risk?